 Of course, if you’ve got massive amounts of documents that require conversion, scanning them by hand, even with a high-speed scanner that creates searchable PDFs, could take too much time.
-In that case, consider using one of the many document conversion companies that use PDF software to convert your paper files into searchable PDFs for you.
-Most will send you a DVD, CD, hard drive or flash drive with your newly searchable PDF documents and will return your original paper documents to you, if you wish.
+Consider using one of the many document conversion companies that use PDF software to convert your paper files into searchable PDFs for you.
+Most will send you a DVD, CD, hard drive, or flash drive with your newly searchable PDF documents and will return your original paper documents to you if you wish.

 Digital Storage Space for your PDF documents

-With computer hard drives so affordable these days, creating your own digital file cabinet is within reach even for small businesses with limited resources.
-You can simply buy a computer, install extra hard drives and create your own server to store all of your PDF files.
+Since computer hard drives are so affordable these days, creating your own digital file cabinet is within reach even for small businesses with limited resources.
+You can simply buy a computer, install extra hard drives, and create your own server to store all of your PDF files.

 For companies with more resources, consider getting a server with the necessary amount of hard drive space to store your PDF files.
 When you need more space, you can simply buy and install more drives.

-For PDF files used for record keeping and backup purposes, which don’t need to be accessed often, you have the option to transfer them to DVD, external hard drive or a cloud-based secure storage solution.
+For PDF files used for record keeping and backup purposes, which do not need to be accessed often, you have the option to transfer them to DVD, external hard drive, or a cloud-based secure storage solution.
 For varying monthly fees, you can have access to as large a PDF file storage space as you need.

-All in all, searchable PDF and PDF software in your less-paper/paperless office delivers on the promise.
+All in all, searchable PDF and PDF software in your paperless office delivers on the promise.
 No more digging through file cabinets.
 No more paper cuts.
 No misfiled documents.

 Reposted From: Printing a PDF vs. Creating a PDF